 Jack passed away because of cancer, but he did not lose to cancer.
 On the contrary, Jack’s bravery in the face of this disease has inspired countless people around the world to live their lives more joyfully and purposefully and to pass on random acts of kindness to strangers as a way of honoring Jack and spreading his love.
 Love for this special boy gave rise to “Jack’s Pack,” a community of friends and family near and far—and Jack’s Pack will always have Jack’s back.
 This fund is the manifestation of that love, with money being raised to further research on Jack’s specific disease in the hope that others can benefit.
 Jack would have wanted it that way and he would be proud to know his pack still has his back.

 Donations given to Jack's Pack - We Still Have His Back have a funded a portion of the St. Baldrick's Dream Team multi-institutional consortium grant, St. Baldrick's Research grants for Christine Eischen, Ph.
 D., and Raman Bahal, Ph.
 D., as wells as a St. Baldrick's Scholar grant for Lisa Roth, M.D.
-These researchers are developing better treatment options for lymphomas.
+These researchers are developing better treatments for lymphomas.

 The St. Baldrick's Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.

 These people make us smile - they’re the doers and money-raisers on behalf of Jack's Pack - We Still Have His Back.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.